Skip to content

 • namespaces: [...] — replaces the namespace list for matching modules

-• Multiple overwrites can match the same module — applied in order
+• Multiple overrides can match the same module — applied in order

 Writing Policies